— Review —

 b.
 See What is Relevant

 Power Diary aims to give you the information you need, when you need it.
 This is revealed in the calendar when viewing ‘All Diaries’ (opposed to viewing a diary alone).
 Once you have set up the roster for each practitioner to list their available working hours each day, the system will then display only available diaries in the All Diary view whether you’re looking at the day, or the week.
-That way you are presented with an accurate view of the activity each day.
+That way you are quickly presented with an accurate view of the activity for each day.
 This doesn’t restrict you from viewing diaries alone so you can still book appointments in unrostered diaries if desired.

 Once you have ticked which diaries to view in HealthKit you will be isolated to viewing them in day view and there is no further logic in place to refine which diaries show based on the rostered availability.